yasakmt/de2024/README.md

 # Steps to verify my lambda_funtion

 My code can be tested with AWS Lambda's inbuild functionality.
 The Test event is provided below.
+I have also created multiple Test events and saved them in AWS Lambda.

-Create follwing three DynamoDB tables with default configs:
+I created follwing three DynamoDB tables with default configs:
 Table name "customerstb" with id(string) as primary key.
 GSI with name as EmailIndex and partion key as email(string).
 Table name "products" with sku(string) as primary key.
 Table "transactions" with transactions_id(string) as primary key.

-Test event json for lambda funtion:
+**Test event** json for lambda funtion test:
 Replace the text in bold with your s3 bucket and object to process the test data.

 {